natcap/invest.users-guide/source/getting_started.rst

   In ArcGIS, first identify sinks using the Hydrology -> Sink tool.
 Fill the resulting sinks with Hydrology -> Fill.
 Do further iterations if there are still sinks that need to be filled.

   In ArcHydro, the corresponding tools are Terrain Preprocessing -> DEM Manipulation -> Sink Evaluation and Fill Sinks.

++ A note about reprojecting DEMs

+  When reprojecting a DEM in ArcGIS, it is important to select BILINEAR or CUBIC for the "Resampling Technique."
+Selecting NEAREST will generally produce a DEM with an incorrect grid pattern across the area of interest, which might only be obvious when zoomed-in or after Flow Direction has been run.

 + Creating watersheds

-  To create watersheds in ArcGIS, use the Hydrology -> Watershed tool, which requires an input flow direction grid (created from the DEM using the Flow Direction tool) and point data for the locations of your points of interest (which represent watershed outlets, reservoirs, hydropower stations etc), snapped to the nearest stream using the Snap Pour Point tool.
+  To create watersheds in ArcGIS, it may be possible to use the Hydrology -> Watershed tool, which requires an input flow direction grid (created from the DEM using the Flow Direction tool) and point data for the locations of your points of interest (which represent watershed outlets, reservoirs, hydropower stations etc), snapped to the nearest stream using the Snap Pour Point tool.
 If the modeled watersheds are too large or too small, go back to the Snap Pour Point step and choose a different snapping distance or try an alternate method of delineation.

   In ArcHydro, there is a more lengthy process, which tends to produce more reliable results than the Watershed tool.
 Use the Watershed Processing -> Batch Watershed Delineation tool, which requires the creation of a flow direction grid, streams, catchments and point data for the locations of your points of interest, all done within the ArcHydro environment.
 See the ArcHydro documentation for more information.